 Try to buy as much stuff as possible person to person.
 Ok, now I'm going to get a little Macgyver here.
 You know that stuff you use to fill your drive way with asphalt?
 If you have a spare lid lying around or some sort of kitchenware tray grab that.
 It's going to be the reservoir and floor beneath your

 What you are growing will be alive for at least five months.
 The clay pot should look big enough to at least toss some laundry in it, as the plant's roots will only support something as high as the pot is deep.
+You should also have a sponge on hand to soak up residual water on the bottom of the pot.

 First you want to pick up some soil, this is found in flower stores and specialty shops usually.
 You probably won't find this without calling the store before hand;